 Public speaking has evoked dramatic reactions in me.
 Shaking, hyperventilating and most recently, breaking out into red patches.
 I become a parody of stage fright.
 Thus, when abstracts for the 2017 Primary Care Mental Health Research Conference were requested I enthusiastically submitted one for a poster.
 Imagine my surprise when I was generously upgraded to an oral presentation.

 This conference is held annually, hosted this year by the University of Keele.
-If you’re wondering why you’ve never heard of Keele it’s because it’s a cosy accumulation of boxy homes and meadows, classic English countryside, with this university randomly fitted in.
+Keele was a cosy accumulation of boxy homes and meadows, classic English countryside, with this university randomly fitted in.
 Lonely, windy but serene nonetheless.
 A modest hundred highly experienced clinicians, researchers and students were in attendance to foster the progress of junior researchers and deliberate over this year’s theme, “Ethics- a friend of research”.

 Key note speakers gave introductory talks on the importance of ethics in preventing exploitation, fraud and plagiarism and its role in balancing the power dynamic between a researcher and participant.
 Most people, myself included, associate ethics with a tedious anticlimax that acts as a barrier to conducting fruitful clinical and research work but history shows that troubling results ensue in its the absence.